Man from the South: Alfred Hitchcock Presents (1985 episode)

-The episode was remade again for the 1985 series Alfred Hitchcock Presents.
+The episode was remade for the 1985 series Alfred Hitchcock Presents.
 Steve DeJarnatt wrote the teleplay based on William Fay's 1960 teleplay, and also directed.
 The episode featured Steven Bauer in McQueen's role, John Huston as Carlos, and Melanie Griffith (Bauer's wife at the time), Kim Novak, and Tippi Hedren (Griffith's mother).
 In this adaptation, the lighter successfully lights ten times.
 When the wife comes in, the tenth flame is blown out.
 Carlos is startled and drops the cleaver, nearly cutting off the young man's finger.
-After it is all over, he attempts to light himself a cigarette—and the lighter fails.
+After it is all over and he is about to free his hand, the young girl attempts to light a cigarette for the gambler, and the lighter fails.
 The wife has only her index finger left.